PA Contractor #8981

 How long will stamped concrete last?

 Stamped concrete is just like regular concrete and should last many years.
-Over time the stamped concrete will wear and possibly become dull looking.
-This wear indicates it may be in need of a reseal which should restore the area to its original beauty.
+Over time the stamped concrete will wear and possibly become dull-looking.
+This wear indicates it may need a reseal which should restore the area to its original beauty.

 Will the color of the stamped concrete last?

 The base color is integrated into and mixed by the concrete truck before it‘s poured.
 The accent color is worked into the surface of the concrete during the stamping process and will not, noticeably, fade for years.
-All colors come from reputable national manufactures whose standard for a uniform quality product are unquestionable.
+All colors come from reputable national manufacturers whose standards for a uniform quality product are unquestionable.

-Why would I chose stamped concrete over brick, stone, or pavers?
+Why would I choose stamped concrete over brick, stone, or pavers?

 The number one reason people chose stamped concrete over its competitors is cost.
 Concrete can be far less expensive without sacrificing the appearance of brick or natural stone.

-Maintenance also plays a big role in the decision to chose stamped concrete.
+Maintenance also plays a big role in the decision to choose stamped concrete.
 Unlike brick, natural stone, or pavers, stamped concrete offers:

 No weeds.
 There are no cracks or gaps allowing for dirt to settle and weeds to grow.
 This eliminates spraying weed killer, weeding, and in some cases mowing of your patio.